Law Making also features throughout the curriculum, as well as a choice between Law of Contract and Human Rights Law.

 Across all three of the main exam boards, A-Level law students must sit three individual papers.

 Each of these papers are divided up into two separate sections – section A and section B – these are weighted in percentagesof 25% for section A and 75% for section B.

 The maximum marks for each paper that can be awarded are 100, so section A of each paper is worth 25 marks and section B of each paper is worth 75 marks.

 Question Structure and Exam Marks

 Across the exam boards, there will be essay-based questions and shorter answer questions.
 The essay questions typically range from 25 to 30 marks, these require weightier analysis and application of the relevant law from a scenario evaluation and reform proposals of a certain aspect of the law.

 There will also be shorter answer questions, that range from approximately 5 to 15 marks.
-These are typically focus more on the application of the law.
+These are typically focused more on the application of the law.

 There are three assessment objectives (AOs) that are incorporated into the exams, and these measure knowledge, application and analysis.

 AO1 explores the demonstration of knowledge and understanding of the English legal system and the subsequent legal rules and case principles.